InRule/AzureAppServices/doc/irserver-rule-execution-service.md

 ﻿﻿irServer Rule Execution Service
 ====
 With irServer Rule Execution Service, you can call business rules from a variety of systems including J2EE applications, BPM processes and ESB orchestrations.
-Execute any rules stored in irCatalog or in the App Service Web App itself.
+Execute any rules stored in Catalog or in the App Service Web App itself.
 Access is available via REST or SOAP.

 If you have not done so already, please read the [prerequisites](../README.md#prerequisites) before you get started.